Biancaa-R/Linux-device-drivers-on-Edge/README.md

 # Linux-device-driver-
-A simple linux device driver that can be run on both x86 and edge device (specifically most compatible with Raspberry Pi)
+A simple linux device driver that can be run on both x86 and edge device (specifically most compatible with Raspberry Pi) as Rpi 's OS is easier to configure

 # Setup:
 1. sudo apt update